Ancient Greek 2: module 2

 What is the course about?

-The course aims to enable students to read Greek prose by furthering the knowledge of grammatical structures You will building on the skills gained from attending Ancient Greek 1 or an equivalent Beginners’ course.
+The course aims to enable students to read Greek prose by furthering the knowledge of grammatical structures You will building on the skills gained from attending Ancient Greek 1 or an equivalent beginners’ course.
+Details of the resources used in this course and the starting point can be found on this page.

 What will we cover?